-Among its tasks, AusRegistry runs the .AU WHOIS servers that enable registration details of Australian web site addresses to be searched and it also operates the .AU primary name server.
+Among its tasks, AusRegistry runs the .AU WHOIS servers that enable registration details of Australian web site addresses to be searched, and it also operates the .AU primary name server.

 The number of Australian domain registrations has grown from around 270,000 in 2002 to more than 3.1 million in 2018.

 Given the registration guidelines associated with registering .AU names, Australian domains continue to enjoy a very high degree of trust and credibility among Australians and there are still many good names available, so start your search today.